amir-tagh/AutoDock-automation-RNA-small-molecule/README.md

 7. write the gpf file for AutoDock
 8. Prepare the pdbqt file for ligand (obabel)
 9. prepare the pdbqt file for the receptor (obabel)
+# Multiprocessing.Pool to parallelize tasks across multiple CPU cores
+Explanation:
+cpu_count():

+Automatically detects the number of available CPUs on your machine.
+Pool(processes=num_cpus):

+Creates a pool of worker processes equal to the number of available CPUs. pool.starmap():

+Distributes the download_mmcif function across the pool of worker processes, allowing multiple PDB IDs to be downloaded concurrently.